Coimbatore

 Sri Anjaneya

-Sri Anjaneya Swamy of this kshetra is in standing position and the moortham is about three feet in height.
-Behind Him SriRama and Mata Sri Sita Devi are placed on a raised platform.
+Sri Anjaneya Swamy of this kshetra is in a standing position and the moortham is about three feet in height.
+Behind Him, SriRama and Mata Sri Sita Devi are placed on a raised platform.
 There is ‘Tiruvachi’ for these two.

-Sri Anjaneya Swamy is east facing and standing with His hands folded.
-He is wearing ornaments in shoulders known as ‘bhuja badhana’, keyuram in arms, kankanam in wrist and all these are adding beauty to the folded hands.
-Lord is wearing an ornament close to his neck and also three malas, one of which has a pendent in bosom.
-His lotus feet are adoring an hollow anklets and the Lords’ tail with a curve at the end rests near His lotus feet.
-Lord is wearing ear-ring which is long and touching the shoulder.
-A small crown on His head is adding beauty to the deity.
-The straight looking eyes of the Lord are full of compassion.
+Sri Anjaneya Swamy is east-facing and standing with His hands folded.
+He is wearing ornaments on His shoulders known as ‘bhuja badhana’, ‘keyur’ on his arms, and kankan on His wrist and all these add beauty to the folded hands.
+Lord is wearing an ornament close to his neck and also three malas, one of which has a pendent in His bosom.
+His lotus feet are adored an hollow anklets and the Lord’s tail with a curve at the end rests near His lotus feet.
+Lord is wearing an earring that is long and touching the shoulder.
+A small crown on His head adds beauty to the deity.
+The straight-looking eyes of the Lord are full of compassion.

 Experience

-Destroyer of evil and a protector of trusted, the Lord of the Kshetra had risen from nowhere just to bestow blessings to the trusted.
+Destroyer of evil and a protector of trust, the Lord of the kshetra had risen from nowhere just to bestow blessings on the trusted.
 Let us come and pray at this kshetra and take His blessings in abundance.

 Ed [September 2017]